 The Many-plume Moth family (Alucitidae) is a species where each wing consists of six “fingers” or “plumes”.
 There are flexible hairs on each “finger” that make it look like a bird’s feather.
 When they are at rest, they have spread their wings such that you hardly see that they are different plumes.
-By spreading its wings, this moth, in combination with the color shade, looks like a fan.
-This group of moths is a small family with only about 200 species worldwide.
+By spreading its wings, this moth, in combination with the colour shade, looks like a fan.
+This group of moths comprises a small family with approximately 200 species worldwide.

 Genus: Alucita